 The seismogenic characteristics of the Gulf of Aqaba zone have been assessed using the maximum likelihood method to estimate various earthquake recurrence parameters.
 These parameters encompass the β -value, annual recurrence rate (λ), and maximum probable magnitude (Mmax).
-This assessment has identified three subseismogenic zones, each corresponding to specific structural faults within the Gulf.
-These zones are associated with the Aragonese, Arnona and Aqaba faults, delineating pull-apart basin structures in the Gulf of Aqaba.
+This assessment has identified three sub-seismogenic zones, each corresponding to specific structural faults within the Gulf.
+These zones are associated with the Aragonese and Arnona faults, delineating pull-apart basin structures in the Gulf of Aqaba.
 An updated earthquake catalogue has been compiled using a unified moment magnitude (Mw) scale to improve the analysis, established by developing two empirical relationships.
 According to the findings of this study, there is a possibility that the Aragonese seismogenic zone could experience an earthquake with a maximum magnitude of 7.7, highlighting a significant seismic hazard in the region.
 While acknowledging the inherent uncertainties in this assessment, a probabilistic seismic hazard was calculated for hard rock conditions within a spatial area divided into elementary cells, each measuring $0.1^{\circ} \times 0.1^{\circ}$.
-The highest peak ground acceleration (PGA) is associated with a spectral frequency of 5.0 to 10.0 Hz and could significantly impact building codes in the region.
+The highest peak ground acceleration (PGA) is associated with a spectral period of 5.0 to 10.0 Hz and could significantly impact building codes in the region.
 The spatial distribution variations of seismic hazard corresponding to the proposed sub-seismogenic zones indicate a high degree of crustal heterogeneity and seismotectonic complexity.
 This comprehensive assessment contributes to understanding seismic hazards that may import from the Gulf of Aqaba seismogenic zone.
+Keywords: Gulf of Aqaba, Earthquake recurrence characteristics, Seismic hazard, seismicity